-That said, many of these products are priced similarly.
+That said, many of these products are priced similarly in concept.
 Usually, products that don’t have a flat monthly or annual rate for a license charge by the amount of business done within the software.
 The exact methodology for measuring business volume is not always the same, but the goal is to price the software as a percentage of business done within the platform.
 This is meant to keep the software affordable relative to the size of the project.

 Finding The Best Construction Project Management Software

 Buyers in the market for a construction project management tool should consider several factors when weighing their options.
 This section will outline the most important things to consider.